justify/github-contextual-merge-strategy/README.md

 ### Organization

-By default the extension runs only on GitHub repos in the [Hookdeck organization](https://github.com/hookdeck)!
+By default the extension runs only on GitHub repos in the [justify organization](https://github.com/justify)!

 This is probably not what you want, so you should configure the `permissions` in [`manifest.json`](manifest.json) accordingly, as well